papinet/papiNet-API/CONTRIBUTING.md

 where `describe your hotfix here` should be replaced by the appropriate text.

-Feature branches branches MUST be merged into the `main` branch via a pull request.
+Hotfix branches branches MUST be merged into the `main` branch via a pull request.

-> **WARNING:** You should ALWAYS verify that the content of all previous _versioned folders_ have not been changed!
+> **WARNING:** You should ALWAYS verify that the content of all previous _versioned folders_ have not been changed before merging!

 The merge MUST happen during an ad-hoc meeting and **3 maintainer approvals** are required.